lehner-lab/dimsumms/README.md

 * ## Basic (default)

-Default pipeline functionality uses fitness scores (see [Required Data](#required-data)) to reproduce all figures in the publication.
+Default pipeline functionality (rerun_raw = F) uses fitness scores (see [Required Data](#required-data)) to reproduce all figures in the publication.
 The **[DiMSum](https://github.com/lehner-lab/DiMSum)** package is not required for this default functionality.

+* ## Variant count processing

+To preprocess variant count data (see [Variant Count Data](#variant-count-data)), the 'rerun_raw' option should be set to TRUE (rerun_raw = T).
+Variant count data is optional for Stage 4 and required for Stages 6 and 7.

 * ## Raw read processing

 Raw read processing is not handled by the dimsumms pipeline.
 FastQ files from deep mutational scanning (DMS) experiments were processed using **[DiMSum](https://github.com/lehner-lab/DiMSum)** itself.

-DiMSum command-line arguments and Experimental design files required to obtain fitness scores and variant counts from FastQ files are available [here]().
+DiMSum command-line arguments and Experimental design files required to obtain fitness scores and variant counts from FastQ files are included within the subdirectory 'inputfiles' of the [Required Data](#required-data).

-* ## Variant count processing

-To preprocess variant count data (see [Variant Count Data](#variant-count-data)), the 'rerun_raw' option should be set to TRUE.
-Variant count data is optional for Stage 4 and required for Stages 6 and 7.

 # Pipeline Stages

 The top-level function **dimsumms()** is the recommended entry point to the pipeline and reproduces the figures and results from the computational analyses described in the following publication: "DiMSum: An error model and pipeline for analyzing deep mutational scanning (DMS) data and diagnosing common experimental pathologies" (Faure AJ and Schmiedel JM et al.).
-See section on "Required Data" above for instructions on how to obtain all required data and miscellaneous files before running the pipeline.
+See see [Required Data](#required-data) for instructions on how to obtain all required data and miscellaneous files before running the pipeline.

 ## Stage 1: Fitness comparisons before/after bottlenecks and filtering